simoncastellanos9/mars-scraping/README.md

-# web-scraping-challenge
+# Mars Data Scraping
-Mission to Mars

-In this assignment, we built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+In this project, I built a web application that scrapes various websites for data related to Mars and displays the information in a single HTML page.

 Once the web application is started and the scrape button is pushed, the application scrapes the following websites and searches for the following information: